colinwren/cartero-screencast/README.md

 ```
 bower install ember
 ```
-Ember and its dependencies (jQuery, and Handlebars) are now installed, let's get them accessable as Cartero bundles.
-Unlike the Cartero bundles, the Bower compontents have files that we dont want included such as tests and minified versions.
+Now that Ember and its dependencies (jQuery, and Handlebars) are installed, let's get them accessable as Cartero bundles.
+Unlike our asset bundles, the Bower compontents have files that we dont want included in our views such as tests and minified versions.
 Because of this we need a `bowerBundleProperties.json` file to tell Cartero which files we want.
+In this file, we can set any options that we would in a `bundle.json`, this comes in handy when you want to configure a bundle's properties but don't want to modify its contents.
 #### `bowerBundleProperties.json`
 ```javascript
 {